 Outside the daily functions of the Chamber office are active and passionate committees that are dedicated to making improvements and changes on industry related matters.
 The committees consist of mining professionals who make tremendous contributions towards solving challenges of mutual concern, impart methods of best practices, and provide input on policies and legislation affecting them.

-The Safety Committee consists of industry health and safety leaders, and the Chief Inspector of Mines from the Ministry of Mines and Energy, who meet once a quarter at different mining sites on a rotational basis.
-The meetings serve as a vital platform to discuss various safety challenges among peer operations, and to draw on the experience of other operations in how these can be overcome through best practice.
+The Safety Committee consists of industry health and safety leaders, and the Chief Inspector of Mines, who meet once a quarter at different mining sites on a rotational basis.
+The meetings serve as a vital platform to discuss various safety challenges among peer operations, and to learn from the experience of other operations on how these can be overcome through best practices.

 Chairperson: Barcelona Tsauses, Director of Operations, Dundee Precious Metals Tsumeb

 Mining Consultative Forum

 The Mining Consultative Forum is a tripartite arrangement which consists of the Chamber of Mines, Ministry of Mines and Energy and Union representatives to address matters of mutual concern and foster healthy and constructive industrial relations within the sector.

 Critical Team Member: Veston Malango, CEO, Chamber of Mines of Namibia